 Another method is just too wait until you arrive at the airport to print out your boarding pass.
 At the airport, there are several different places where you can get your boarding pass.

-You can use the Southwest Airlines kiosks that you can find at select airports and allow you to quickly print out a boarding pass without having to deal with an agent.
+You can use the Southwest Airlines kiosks that you can find at select airports and quickly print out a boarding pass without having to deal with an agent.

 To begin the check-in process at a kiosk you can do any of the following: